p15r/distributey/docs/key_consumer_setup.md

 ## Step-by-step
 ### Key Consumer Authentication
-Configure Salesforce to authenticate against `distributey` using a JWT-based token.
+Configure Salesforce to authenticate its HYOK requests to `distributey` using JWT-based tokens.

 1. Create pub/priv keypair for `JWT` token signing.
 It is recommended to create a dedicated keypair for every Salesforce service.
 Two options exist:
    - Create key in Salesforce (**Recommended**)